Visibuilt Leverages Reshape Biotech's Automated Imaging to Launch Mycelium-Powered Roads

 Article in partnership with Reshape Biotech, a Danish company that develops advanced lab automation robots and a cloud-based AI platform to accelerate biological research and development.

-Most readers here will know mycelium as a capable, adaptable builder of structure.
+Most readers here will know mycelium as a capable, adaptable builder of structures.
 In forest soils it colonises particulate matter, threads itself into gaps, and stabilises the whole.
-Visibuilt’s work takes that familiar behaviour and applies it to a long‑standing industrial substrate: mineral aggregates in asphalt.
+Visibuilt’s work takes that familiar behaviour and applies it to a long‑standing industrial material: mineral aggregates in pavement materials.

 The motivation is straightforward.
-Conventional bitumen is fossil‑derived and typically processed and paved at temperatures well above 150 °C. Those conditions are energy and emissions intensive, and a replacement that can be produced and applied without high heat would be a material step forward, provided it meets mechanical and durability requirements on the road.
+Conventional asphalt binder, bitumen, is fossil‑derived and typically processed and paved at temperatures well above 150 °C. Those conditions are energy and emissions intensive.
+A replacement that can be produced and applied without high heat would be an important step forward, provided it meets mechanical and durability requirements on the road.

 Growing A Natural Binder

-Visibuilt’s binder, Visibit, is grown by fermentation, uses agricultural by‑products as primary carbon source with naturally occurring (non‑GMO) fungal strains.
-In the lab, mycelium is encouraged to colonise through and around aggregate‑like substrates so that the resulting composite behaves as a stone‑rich, mycelium‑bound material.
+Visibuilt’s binder, visiBINDER, is produced by fermentation processes, using agricultural by‑products as primary carbon source with naturally occurring (non‑GMO) fungal strains.
+The fungus colonizes the substrate and grows around the aggregates so that the resulting composite behaves as a stonerich, mycelium bound material.

-Oleksii Rybrov, Head of Science at Visibuilt, as shared that field‑scale pilots have already been conducted using industrial asphalt equipment, notably without the heating step that conventional mixes require.
-In practice that means the same plant, trucks and pavers can be used while omitting the burner; a test section has carried traffic for months without visible cracking during initial observation windows, and outdoor durability studies are ongoing.
+Oleksii Rebrov, Chief Scientific Officer and Co-founder of Visibuilt, has shared that field‑scale pilots have already been conducted using industrial asphalt equipment, notably without the heating step that conventional hot-asphalt mixes require.
+In practice that means the same plant, trucks and pavers can be used while omitting the energy-intensive processes; a test section has carried traffic without visible cracking during initial observation windows, and outdoor durability studies are ongoing.

 From Manual Observation to Continuous Data

 For fungal scientists, another interesting part of this story may be how the team is running its experiments.
-Screening a fungus–substrate–process space this large by hand is slow and, more importantly, subjective.
+Manually screening a wide range of fungus–substrate combinations is not only slow but also subjective.
 Plate checks “by eye” make it difficult to compare assays across weeks, let alone relate early growth patterns to later mechanical outcomes.
 Visibuilt addressed this by instrumenting the biology.
-Automated time‑lapse imaging and analysis (via Reshape’s systems) turned plates from occasional snapshots into continuous data streams.
+Automated time‑lapse imaging and analysis via Reshape Biotech's systems turned plates from occasional snapshots into continuous data streams.

 Colonisation can be quantified as percentage surface coverage and intensity over time; growth curves can be compared between strains, substrates and inoculation strategies; and replicates become the default rather than the exception.
-Caroline Thyssen Petersen, a research scientist who has been with the company since its inception, noted that moving from ruler‑on‑a‑plate estimates to automated imaging made it feasible to screen “a lot of different strains” across “a lot of different substrates” with proper replication and consistent readouts, and that having all assays stored as organised time‑lapses made re‑analysis practical as the programme evolved.
+Caroline Thyssen Petersen, a research scientist who has been with the company since its inception, noted that moving from manual ruler‑on‑a‑plate estimates to automated imaging and AI-enabled quantification made it feasible to screen “a lot of different strains” across “a lot of different substrates” with proper replication and consistent readouts, and that having all assays stored as organised time‑lapses made re‑analysis practical as the program evolved.

 Solving the Visual Problem

-As goals changed, switching organisms, testing different morphologies, or redefining what “success” on a plate means, models were retrained or even applied retroactively to existing time‑lapses, extracting new measurements from previously run experiments.
+As goals changed, switching organisms, testing different morphologies, or redefining what “success” on a plate means, models were retrained and applied retroactively to existing time‑lapses, extracting new measurements from previously run experiments.
 That ability to reuse data matters when the biology is moving quickly and sample throughput is precious.

 Building a Disciplined Workflow